Experience therapy in the beautiful Sussex countryside

 What to expect

-I work with horses at a small private yard in Cooksbridge, Lewes, East Sussex.
+I work with horses at a small private yard near Cooksbridge, Lewes, East Sussex.
 Sessions are held outside in a field.
 No riding experience is required as all the activities take place on the ground.
 I tailor sessions to suit your needs based on a model developed by LEAP Equine, which leads the way in EFP training in the UK and adheres to the BACP code of ethics, as well as horse welfare ethics.
 EFP is regarded as high impact, slow release form of therapy.
-The LEAP Method typically involves up to eight 90 minute sessions, either weekly or fortnightly.
+The LEAP Method typically involves weekly or fortnightly sessions.

 Working with me as a trained therapist alongside horses as co-therapists allows us to reflect on how you respond to, and affect the horses.
 This can lead to insight in to your emotions, how you feel about yourself, and what patterns and expectations you bring to relationships.
 Greater self-awareness is necessary for creating internal change.
 Being accepted by the herd can be a profoundly moving and healing experience.